bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

 ## What difference does it make?
 The differences above are quite striking.
 You don't typically chop up code this way in traditional procedural languages.
-The primary reason for that is the over- head for calling a sub-routine can be quite high in other languages.
+The primary reason for that is the over-head for calling a sub-routine can be quite high in other languages.

 However Chuck Moore designed Forth to reduce that calling over-head.
 This gives the programmer more freedom to factor out common code from long sub-routines